wp-plugins/wp-slimstat-shortcodes/readme.txt

 Tags: chart, analytics, visitors, users, spy, shortstat, tracking, reports, seo, referers, analyze, wassup, geolocation, online users, spider, tracker, pageviews, world map, stats, maxmind, flot, stalker, statistics, google+, monitor, seo
 Requires at least: 3.1
 Tested up to: 3.8
-Stable tag: 2.2
+Stable tag: 2.3

 == Description ==
-An extension for WP SlimStat to display metrics on public-facing pages and widgets
+An extension for [WP SlimStat](http://wordpress.org/plugins/wp-slimstat/) to display your reports on pages and widgets

-If you have always wanted to show off a little, here's your chance: share your analytics data with your visitors, in just a few easy steps.
-Take the power of WP SlimStat to a whole new level: create a page listing the most visited posts, or categories, or the most popular search terms, or the most recent.
-It's up to you, really.
-Need to filter results to a specific browser?
+Share your analytics data with your visitors, in just a few easy steps.
+Take WP SlimStat to the next level: list the most visited posts, or categories, or the most popular search terms, or the most recent ones.
+The sky (or your DB size) is the limit!
+Need to filter your report for a specific browser?
 Check.
 Want to create a page with last year's most popular search terms from France?
 Check.
-All you have to do is add a snippet of `code` to the page where you want the stats to be shown, and... save.
+All you have to do is to add a shortcode to the page where you want the stats to be displayed, and... save.

 = Requirements =
 * Wordpress 3.1 or higher